 2. Texture painting and shading

-The process of defining color information, surface details and visual properties of a 3D model is called “texture mapping”.
-Texture maps most used by Dream Farm texture artists include Base Color map, Normal map, Height amp, Diffuse map, Specular map, Roughness map and Self-Illumination map.
-There are tons of other texture maps as well, including: Ambient occlusion map, Displacement map Specularity/reflection map, Roughness/glossiness map, Metalness map, Refraction map, etc.
+The process of defining color information, surface details, and visual properties of a 3D model is called “texture mapping”.
+Texture maps most used by Dream Farm texture artists include a Base Color map, Normal map, Height amp, Diffuse map, Specular map, Roughness map, and Self-Illumination map.
+There are tons of other texture maps as well, including Ambient occlusion map, Displacement map Specularity/reflection map, Roughness/glossiness map, Metalness map, Refraction map, etc.

 3. Lighting & Rendering

 In short, the process of calculating the different maps assigned to the object’s shader and also the lights is called rendering.
 Generally speaking, texturing, 3d lighting and rendering processes relatively rely on each other.
 So it is important to choose your texture maps based on the preferences of the render engine you’ll be using at the end of the production stage.

 As Wikipedia puts it: “Texture mapping is a method for defining high-frequency detail, surface texture, or color information on a computer-generated graphic or 3D model.
 The original technique was pioneered by Edwin Catmull in 1974.”

 Everything you should know about 3d texturing software